icescrum/iceScrum-docker/icescrum/README.md

 To migrate from one database to another:

 1. Export the projects you want to keep from the running iceScrum application (project > export).
 2. Stop the iceScrum container.

-3. Change the DB configuration manually in the `config.groovy` file stored on your computer in the directory you defined, see https://www.icescrum.com/documentation/config-groovy-file/#database.
-If you come from HSQLDB, you can alternatively delete the `hsqldb` directory so the setup wizard will show up again on next startup.
+3. Change the DB configuration manually in the `config.groovy` file stored on your computer in the directory you defined, see https://www.icescrum.com/documentation/config-groovy/#database.
 4. Start the iceScrum container and import your projects (project > import).

 ## Docker Compose